lynnpepin/reso/README.md

 | Bright cyan (#0ff)    | XOR logic node        |
 | Dark cyan (#088)      | AND logic node        |

+**Wires** push their signals through **input nodes**.
+Input nodes pass these signals to **logic nodes** and **output nodes**.
+Logic nodes are used to calculate the 'AND' or 'XOR' of every input signal, and push these on to **output nodes**.
+The output nodes act as one big *OR* gate, pushing the new signals out to wires.
+(There are examples below!)
+(TODO: There aren't actually examples yet.)

-Despite the 24 reserved colors, this may be expanded.
-Black and White are considered the only safe 'whitespace' colors.
+Black and white (#000 and #fff, respectively) are the only safe colors.
+Any other color may be reserved at any time!

 Here is the full list of reserved colors.
 Of these, only R1, R2, C1, C2, B1, B2, and M1 and M2 are in use.